gokepelemo/DO-GradientAI-KB-Creation-Tools/README.md

 **CLI tools for creating knowledge bases for DigitalOcean GradientAI**

-Extract, process, and upload documentation from GitHub, Stack Overflow, Reddit, Intercom, and web content to create comprehensive knowledge bases for AI training.
+Extract, process, and upload documentation from GitHub, Stack Overflow, Reddit, Intercom, and web content to create comprehensive knowledge bases for retrival augmented generation.

 ## ✨ Features